-- 6. As well as our profound concerns regarding the proposed duties placed on platforms, we believe that the Government's approach to this legislation will effectively mean that the legal standard for permissible speech online will be set by regulator Ofcom's codes of practice and platforms' terms of use, rather than being clearly set out in primary legislation.
+- 5. As well as our profound concerns regarding the proposed duties placed on platforms, we believe that the Government's approach to this legislation will effectively mean that the legal standard for permissible speech online will be set by regulator Ofcom's codes of practice and platforms' terms of use, rather than being clearly set out in primary legislation.
 It is also our view that the broad notions of harm established by the subsequent regulatory system will result in a malleable, censorious online environment.
-Additionally, we believe that the regulatory model will give legal backing to a system often described as "surveillance capitalism", demanding that online intermediaries monitor millions of users in order to enforce increasingly fortified terms of service. - 7.
+Additionally, we believe that the regulatory model will give legal backing to a system often described as "surveillance capitalism", demanding that online intermediaries monitor millions of users in order to enforce increasingly fortified terms of service. - 6.
+In a special committee stage considering only a small number of "recommitted clauses and schedules" the Government removed a key clause regarding lawful online expression considered to be "harmful" to adults.
+We welcome this move.
+However, a return to a policy of state enforcement of platforms' terms and conditions is a retrograde step which will also result in the censorship of lawful expression.
+The Government have also indicated their intention to make further changes to the legislation themselves in the House of Lords. - 7.
 We believe that in the course of its passage through Parliament, this Bill must be materially altered in order to prevent serious damage being done to our rights to freedom of expression and privacy.
-We believe that as a minimum, provisions relating to so-called "legal but harmful" content should be removed from the face of the Bill (clause 13) and that the Secretary of State's influence over the limitations of online speech must be constrained.
-We also believe that that the legislation should not include measures which require or encourage general monitoring and surveillance of people's communications, especially private messages and that the Bill should not attempt to introduce age-verification for conventional social media sites via the back door. - 8.
+We believe that as a minimum, that the revived policy of state enforcement of terms and conditions must be dropped and in this regard Peers should support the amendment in the name of Lord Moylan engaging clause 65.
+We also believe that that the legislation should not include measures which require or encourage general monitoring and surveillance of people's communications, especially private messages and accordingly, peers should support the amendment in the name of Lord Clement-Jones to clause 110. - 8.
 This document is not a complete line-by-line analysis of the Bill.
-However, as MPs prepare for Second Reading of the Bill in the House of Commons on Tuesday 19 April, this briefing signposts the key threats to human rights which feature throughout the Online Safety Bill.
+However, as Peers commence committee stage scrutiny, this briefing signposts the key threats to human rights which feature throughout the Online Safety Bill.